-The location of the earthen dike is 0.43 miles away from the southbound I-15 outside shoulder at PM R110.0.
+The earthen dike is located within Caltrans right-of-way approximately 0.43 miles away from the southbound I-15 outside shoulder at PM R110.0.
+Because it is set off from the highway and surrounded by land owned/managed by the Bureau of Land Management (BLM), it is not easily accessible by Caltrans Maintenance Division, who has jurisdiction in maintaining the dike system.
 It is 36 miles northeast of Barstow, 27 miles southwest of Baker, and 1.6 miles south of Afton Road Overcrossing.
 The area surrounding the project area is undeveloped desert landscape.
 The project area is at an elevation of approximately 1,730 feet above mean sea level (AMSL) and is generally flat with a gentle gradient toward the southeast.
 There are no surrounding local traffic movements or activities, and there are no structures, roads, or other improvements on the site.